EGI-Federation/fedcloud-documentation/source/federation.rst

 EGI’s central configuration database (`GOCDB <https://goc.egi.eu>`_) is used to catalogue the static information of the production infrastructure topology.
-To allow Resource Providers to expose IaaS federation endpotins, the following service types are avialable:
+To allow Resource Providers to expose IaaS federation endpoints, the following service types are avialable:

 * ``org.openstack.nova``,